-I use a mixed-methods approach (e.g., observational studies of industry design reviews, controlled experiments, computational text analysis) to investigate three core areas: (1) designer attributes, (2) processes of evaluating and selecting ideas, and (3) outcomes captured in product performance and documentation.
-Supporting this research agenda, my ongoing work examines how power and status influence decision-making outcomes and how AI-generated changing these dynamics and the future of design work.
+I use a mixed-methods approach (e.g., observational studies of industry design reviews, controlled experiments, computational text analysis) to investigate three core areas related to the future of design work: (1) designers themselves, (2) decision-making processes, and (3) the resulting outcomes (e.g., product performance).
+Supporting this research agenda, my ongoing work examines the sociobehavioral dynamics that influence decision-making and how the use of AI-support tools alters these dynamics.

 At MIT, I work with Maria Yang in the Ideation Lab.
 Previously, I completed my PhD in mechanical engineering at UC Berkeley, advised by Kosa Goucher-Lambert in the Cognition and Computation in Design (Co-Design) Lab.
 I hold a B.S. in Materials Science and Engineering from Northwestern University and have conducted research exchanges at the Technical University of Munich and ETH Zurich.
 Previously, my research has been funded by NSF GRFP, and UC Berkeley’s Chancellor’s fellowship.
 I have received awards for my scholarship from the American Society of Mechanical Engineers and the Society of Hispanic Professional Engineers.